fppjk/HCER/README.md

 ---
 ## Availability

-**The source code will be made publicly available upon the acceptance of the paper.**
+**The complete source code will be made publicly available upon acceptance of the paper.**

 ## Abstract